Progress on reviewing forestry planting approval procedures

 Fergus Ewing MSP, Cabinet Secretary for Rural Economy and Connectivity asked Jim Mackinnon CBE to provide an analysis of the current arrangements for the consideration and approval of forestry planting proposals and to make recommendations for improvements to the process.
 The review is part of a broader package of reforms to drive forward forestry’s contribution to the rural economy and to support delivery of climate change targets.

-The report makes a number of recommendations, including:
+The report made a number of recommendations, including:

 - Streamlining the process to approve sustainable planting schemes, for example by appointing accredited, experienced agents to help certify some woodland planting schemes and by giving FCS local offices more responsibility to approve lower value applications